TLS Courses

 LA 999g Civil Disobedience and the Christian Lawyer - 1 Hour

 This course briefly covers which law binds the conscience of a Christian by an exploration of biblical exegesis and philosophical theology.
 We will discuss whether one ought to obey unjust laws through the study of ancient literature and film.
 Students will have an opportunity to study what happens when the legal institutions themselves are under attack both domestically and abroad.
-Questions will be explored such as whether a lawyer can or should engage in civil disobedience from an ethical and pragmatic standpoint; and, if civil disobedience is undertaken, under which circumstances it should be undertaken and how one should prepare oneself and one?s clients for such an undertaking.
+Questions will be explored such as whether a lawyer can or should engage in civil disobedience from an ethical and pragmatic standpoint; and, if civil disobedience is undertaken, under which circumstances it should be undertaken and how one should prepare oneself and one's clients for such an undertaking.
 Delivery Mode: Traditional Juris Doctor.

 LA 999w Workers' Compensation - 3 Hours